maxim-a00/se-interview/README.md

 ### Chosen Metric: Agent Tool Selection

-I chose `agent tool selection` as the additional evaluation metric because the project requirement includes extending the agent with a tool, and Phoenix provides a built-in evaluator specifically for measuring whether an agent selected the appropriate tool for a request.
+`Agent tool selection evals` was chosen as the additional evaluation metric because the project requirement includes extending the agent with a tool, and Phoenix provides a built-in evaluator specifically for measuring whether an agent selected the appropriate tool for a request.

 ### Why This Metric